How Do I Prevent Fleas And Ticks On My Puppy?

 Administering oral preventive medications correctly is essential to ensure their effectiveness and safety for your puppy.
 Pills or chewable tablets should be given as per the veterinarian's instructions.
 Some medications are administered once a month, while others may require more frequent dosages.

-Always follow the veterinarian's guidelines regarding dosage, frequency, and duration of medication.
+Always follow the veterinarian's regarding dosage, frequency, and duration of medication.
 If you have any concerns or notice any adverse reactions in your puppy, contact your veterinarian immediately.

 By understanding the different types of oral preventive medications, consulting with a veterinarian, and administering them correctly, you can effectively protect your puppy from fleas and ticks.